MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Widget.md

 Returns the widget state as a flag set.
 It is worth mentioning that the effective `GTK-STATE-FLAG-INSENSITIVE` state will be returned, that is, also based on parent insensitivity, even if *widget* itself is sensitive.

-Also note that if you are looking for a way to obtain the **Gnome::Gtk3::StateFlags** to pass to a **Gnome::Gtk3::StyleContext** method, you should look at `gtk-style-context-get-state()`.
+Also note that if you are looking for a way to obtain the **Gnome::Gtk3::StateFlags** to pass to a **Gnome::Gtk3::StyleContext** method, you should look at `Gnome::Gtk3::StyleContext.get-state()`.

-Returns: The state flags for widget
+Returns: The state flags for widget.
+Flags are defined by GtkStateFlags.

-    method get-state-flags ( --> GtkStateFlags )
+    method get-state-flags ( --> UInt )

 get-style-context, get-style-context-rk
 ---------------------------------------